-I don’t recommend the county parks, due to noise at popular sites (such as Spencer Beach, and security concerns at more remote ones (such as Punaluu Beach).
-All county campsites require permits, which must be purchased in advance, and cost $20 per night per person for nonresidents (http://hawaiicounty.ehawaii.gov; 808/961-8311).
+Camping is available at 10 county beach parks, six state parks and reserves, a few private campgrounds, and Hawaii Volcanoes National Park.
+I don’t recommend most county parks, because of noise at popular sites (such as Spencer Park) and security concerns at more remote ones (such as Punaluu Beach), but Kohanaiki Beach Park is zealously well-maintained.
+County campsites require advance-purchase permits, which cost $20 a night per person for nonresidents (http://hawaiicounty.ehawaii.gov; 808/961-8311).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.